For Agents

 GET https://www.rateloop.ai/api/agent/results/{operationKey}

-Direct ask JSON payload without Feedback Bonus:
+Direct wallet-call ask JSON payload with Feedback Bonus:

 {